fengyanzi/Inf-Dehaze/README.md

 Image dehazing is a fundamental computer vision task that aims to address image degradation caused by haze.
 Existing deep learning models have achieved remarkable performance on small or low-resolution images.
 However, with the continuous increase in imaging system resolution, removing haze from ultra-high-resolution images has become an urgent challenge in real-world applications.
 Due to GPU memory constraints, prior methods typically rely on patch-based inference, which disrupts global spatial consistency and introduces blocking artifacts.

+Unfortunately, the project source code was deliberately deleted by a senior member of the research group using rmrf.
+We have reconstructed the entire system based on some residual code with Claude's assistance, striving to maintain simplicity and elegance.
+The code may contain certain bugs and could differ somewhat from the implementation described in the paper.
 ---

 ## Overview